This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 If your account is with Vanguard, you may prefer to use the index funds VTSAX or VFIAX because mutual funds are slightly easier to reinvest capital gains and dividends.

-What is the Best Broker to Buy FXAIX or VOO?
+Best Broker to Buy FXAIX or VOO

 Vanguard and Fidelity are excellent choices for long-term retirement investors.
 You’re in good hands if your IRA or employer-sponsored plan is with either broker.